bakincode/easy4all/README.md

 # easy4all
-website with some programming stuff
+Website with some programming stuff